PUBLICATIONS

 Science and Society

-Cacapon Institute recently initiated a series of papers with the goal of "seeking a more definitive understanding of water quality issues in the Potomac watershed."
-We are interested in your thoughts or comments.
-Email us at pcrel@mountain.net.
-With your permission, we would like to share your responses with our readers
+Cacapon Institute initiated a series of papers with the goal of "seeking a more definitive understanding of water quality issues in the Potomac watershed."

 1. The first paper in the series is "Farmer Participation in Riparian Buffer Zone Programs."
 Well vegetated riparian zones, the strip of land bordering rivers, can trap a large proportion of bacteria, nutrients ands sediment that might otherwise flow into rivers from agricultural lands.
 Outreach Coordinator Peter Maille interviewed eight farmers and five extension/conservation professionals to determine the strengths and weaknesses of government programs that support riparian zone conservation on farms in the Potomac Headwaters.
 For results, some discussion and a "modest" proposal, Click Here (33 KB, PDF file).